laravel/docs/queries.md

 <a name="json-where-clauses"></a>
 ### JSON Where Clauses

 Laravel also supports querying JSON column types on databases that provide support for JSON column types.
-Currently, this includes MySQL 5.7 and PostgreSQL.
+Currently, this includes MySQL 5.7, PostgreSQL, and SQL Server 2016.
 To query a JSON column, use the `->` operator:

     $users = DB::table('users')
                     ->where('options->language', 'en')